luxonauta/printElements/README.md

 </html>
 ```

+- `wrapper`: Specify the container element whose contents you want to print (default is `"main"`);
-- `willNotPrint`: Apply the class `"exclude"` to any HTML element to prevent it from being printed.
+- `willNotPrint`: Apply the class `"exclude"` to any HTML element within the wrapper to prevent it from being printed;
+- `delay`: Customize the delay in milliseconds before the print command is executed, to ensure all content is rendered properly.

 ### License